tinkercademy/swift-slides/codingclub/b/list.md

 ## Lets get started!

-- Make a new SwiftUI project and call it `ListApp`
+- Make a new SwiftUI project and call it `List App`
 - Change the `VStack` in `ContentView` to a `NavigationStack`

 ```swift